ttoino/feup-cpm-proj1/readme.md

 #### Events

 When the users log in, as referred above, they are redirected to the events page.
 There they can check the upcoming events, buy tickets and collect information about specific events as shown in the pictures below.
+When an user attempts to finish a purchase they have to confirm that they are the owners of the phone by using biometric authentication.

 ##### Features: